shonfeder/um-abt/README.md

 This ABT library has two distinctive (afaik) features:

 1. The library augments the binding functionality of the ABT approach with **unification modulo ɑ-equivalence**.
-We might therefore describe this library as an implementation of *unifiable* abstract binding trees (or UABTs): where ABTs provide a general and reusable system for variable binding, UABTs add a general and reusable system for nominal unification.
+We therefore describe this library as an implementation of *unifiable* abstract binding trees (or UABTs): where ABTs provide a general and reusable system for variable binding, UABTs add a general and reusable system for nominal unification.

    Unification is lovely and not used nearly enough, imo.

-2. The library implements variable binding via (what we might call) **binding by reference**; i.e., variable binding is recorded in the pointer structure of by way of "immutable" reference cells.
-This is somewhat of an experiment: being unaware of other implementations using this approach, I worked out the details as I went.
+2. The library implements variable binding via (what we might call) **binding by reference**; i.e., variable binding is recorded in the pointer structure of "immutable" reference cells.
+This is an experiment: being unaware of any other implementations using this approach, I worked out the details as I went.
 So far, it seems to have yielded [trivial ɑ-equivalence and substitution algorithms, and enabled nominal unification][], without requiring any bureaucratic fiddling with renaming, variable permutations, or fresh variables.